Add To Favorites

 Temporary henna tattoos or Mehndi has been a part of celebrations in India for centuries.
 Learn about this decorative body art and create your own design.

-Create a hand to decorate with Mehndi designs by tracing your hand with the fingers spread apart on a piece of construction paper.
+Inform students that they will be creating a hand to decorate with Mehndi designs by tracing their own hand with the fingers spread apart on a piece of construction paper.
 Use scissors to cut out the hand shape.

 Study pictures of Mehndi designs.
 Use a colored pencil to lightly sketch a design on the hand.
-Make your design intricate and incorporate traditional shapes and patterns.
+Encourage students to make the design intricate and incorporate traditional shapes and patterns.

-Use a marker to trace over the design.
-Add interest to your project by using thick and thin marker lines.
+Students use a marker to trace over the design.
+Add interest to the project by using thick and thin marker lines.
 Make thick lines by drawing with the side of the marker and thin lines by drawing with the tip.
 Create different effects by drawing squiggly, jagged, wavy or bumpy lines with the side of the marker.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step